Invariant part of class group and distribution of relative class group: Basic notations

 \section{Basic notations}

 In this section we introduce some of the notations that will be used in the paper.
 We use some standard notations coming from analytic number theory.
 For example, write a complex number as $s=\sigma+it$.
-Denote the Euler function by $\phi(n)$.
-Let $\omega(n)$ counts the number of distinct prime divisors of $n$ and so on.
+Denote the Euler's phi function by $\phi(n)$.
+Let $\omega(n)$ count the number of distinct prime divisors of $n$ and so on.